 Benefits: Climate & Environment

-The project’s annual emission reductions are estimated to be 138,385 tCO2.
+The project’s annual emission reductions are estimated to be 138,385 tCO2e.

-- Environmental Benefits: Reduces the electricity grid’s heavy reliance on fossil fuel-based power generation, contributing to long term climate change benefits.
+- Environmental Benefits: Harnessing abundant solar energy to produce clean energy, thereby reducing the electricity grid’s heavy reliance on fossil fuel-based power generation, contributing to long term climate change benefits.

 Benefits: Social & Economic

-The project has a significant beneficial impact on the local communities providing significant benefits to agriculture, rural industries and employment in the region:
+The positive environmental contribution from the Cumaysa Solar project is augmented by the significant social impact that the project has on the local communities, bringing benefits to agriculture, rural industries and employment in the region:

 - Local Economy: Improves independence by reducing the area’s reliance on imported fossil fuel.

-- Community Engagement: Helps the local community through education and the project donates at least 3,000 USD every year to be invested in projects that benefit local communities.
+- Community Engagement: The project donates at least 3,000 USD every year to be invested in projects that benefit local communities: educational training (Electricity, security); vaccination programmes; provision of solar lights; road improvements; food for people on low incomes.

 - Knowledge: Transfer of relevant skills for managing and maintaining solar technology.